Smaller Medium business leases in Jersey | A brief guide

 You want the new premises to work for your business and you need to have your eyes wide open when signing on the dotted line.
 Here are a few fundamental points to consider (this list is not exhaustive):-

-Always agree fundamental terms, in relation to your smaller medium business lease, in principle so that when you instruct your lawyer they have a frame of reference within which to work to.
+Always agree fundamental terms, in relation to your smaller medium business lease, in principle so that when you instruct your lawyer they have a frame of reference within which to work.

-For example, the use defined may be for a restaurant however if at a later stage you want to include a takeaway service you would need to check if there is an allowance in place for an off-premises consumption.
+For example, the use defined may be for a restaurant; however if, at a later stage, you want to include a takeaway service you would need to check if there is an allowance in place for off-premises consumption.

-Altering the lease at a later stage could become costly and in the event, the alteration of use is not granted your business to could lose a stream of income.
+Altering the lease at a later stage could become costly and, in the event, if the alteration of use is not granted your business to could lose a stream of income.

 Do not make the mistake of assuming that the stated use of the premises is comprehensive.

-SME’s should be cautious when determining the length of the lease.
-If your business performs better than expected you may need to move premises.
-What happens if you don’t have any mechanism to sublet or assign the lease.
+SME’s (small and medium-sized enterprisess) hould be cautious when determining the length of the lease.
+If your business performs better than expected, you may need to move premises.
+What happens if you don’t have any mechanism to sublet or assign the lease?
 Do you want to consider a break clause?
 Will this increase the rental?
-Locking yourself into a long term lease could prove difficult and expensive to terminate if indeed you can.
+Locking yourself into a long term lease could prove difficult and expensive to terminate, if indeed you can.